albar965/albar965.github.io/littlenavmap-faq.md

 violated by the selected cruise altitude when loading the flight plan.

 See also [Little Navmap User Manual - Flight Plan - Error Display](https://www.littlenavmap.org/manuals/littlenavmap/release/latest/en/FLIGHTPLAN.html#error-display).

+#### The elevation profile is a flat line at cruise altitude [**▲**](#top) [🔗](#profile-flat) {#profile-flat}

+The elevation profile cannot be calculated by _Little Navmap_ and you see a red error message \([Little Navmap User Manual - Warning and Error Messages](https://www.littlenavmap.org/manuals/littlenavmap/release/latest/en/INTRO.html#warning-and-error-messages)\) at the bottom of the flight plan table for one of the reasons below:

+1. The cruise altitude is too high.
+Therefore the top of climb and the top of descent cannot be calculated.
+Lower the cruise altitude until the profile can be calculated again.
+2. The flight plan violates altitude restrictions of used procedures (SID, STAR or approach).
+Change the flight plan cruise altitude to match these restrictions or remove or change the procedures.
+3. The aircraft performance profile is wrong or configured for too shallow climb and descent sections.
+See [Little Navmap User Manual - Aircraft Performance](https://www.littlenavmap.org/manuals/littlenavmap/release/latest/en/AIRCRAFTPERF.html) for more information.
+4. Cruise altitude is below a high elevation departure or destination airport.

 #### Search result is empty [**▲**](#top) [🔗](#search-empty) {#search-empty}